DanielVilaCruz/Fast-and-Frugal-Transfer-Learning/README.md

 # Fast-and-Frugal-Transfer-Learning
 This repository provides a **lightweight and energy-aware transfer learning strategy** designed for environments with limited hardware resources.
 Unlike traditional fine-tuning, the method **decouples feature extraction from classifier training**, avoiding unnecessary iterations through the backbone.

+> This work was published at the International Conference on Intelligent Data Engineering and Automated Learning (IDEAL 2025) and received the **Best Paper Award**🏆 ([Springer Link](https://link.springer.com/chapter/10.1007/978-3-032-10486-1_14)).

 ## Key Features
 - **Precomputed Features:** Extract features once from the backbone to drastically reduce training time.
 - **Thresholded Batch Normalization Adaptation:** Efficiently adapts batch normalization statistics to new domains.